Post-assault treatment of sexual assault victims: Duty to warn the public

 The police, colleges and universities may be required to warn the public that a sexual assault has occurred.
 Women should be warned of the risk they face and have the opportunity to take any specific measures to protect themselves from future attacks.

 Victims of sexual assault may sue for damages if warnings are not issued.
 In 1998, a sexual assault victim successfully sued the Toronto police for their failure to warn her that a serial rapist was active in her neighbourhood.
 The complainant in the Nate Parker case sued Pennsylvania State University for violating her Title IX rights.

 In the United States, the Clery Act imposes fines on colleges and universities that fail to warn students of criminal activity on or near campuses.
 The law is named after Jeanne Clery, a 19-year-old Lehigh University student who was raped and murdered in her campus hall of residence in 1986.
 In relation to the Jerry Sandusky sexual abuse scandal, U.S. federal investigators are seeking to fine Penn State University $2.4 million for failing to warn of threats to the campus.

 Censorship by travel websites

 TripAdvisor apologized for repeatedly deleting forum posts about a resort where the victim had been raped by a security guard.

 Self-censorship

-Self-censorship is when publications or people self-censor themselves in order to withhold information to protect their image or avoid receiving backlash.
+Self-censorship is when publications or people censor themselves in order to withhold information to protect their image or avoid receiving backlash.
 Some instances include: